jkeefe/newmark-online-investigations/README.md

 ## Assignment

 - **Find** three press articles that touch on three different issues that interest you and you think might be ripe for investigating further.
+Make one of them coverage of these issues in _another country_.
 - **Post** a separate Slack message about each article in the `#coverage` channel that includes a link to the article and sentence or two explaining a) what caught your eye and b) how we might build on it with an investigation.
-You can't post an article someone else has already posted!
+A catch: You can't post an article someone else has already posted!
 So act fast :-)
 - **Read** the Senate intelligence committee report on Russia's interference in the 2016 US election (Volume 2 - [Russia's use of Social Media](https://www.intelligence.senate.gov/sites/default/files/documents/Report_Volume2.pdf) Look for the parts you find particularly interesting.

 Due by 5 pm on the Friday prior to the next class.